DPotoyan/Chem324/_sources/ch07/note02.md

 :::

-### Singlet vs Triplet states
+### Singlet vs Triplet states of He atom

 - Previously we had both electrons on $1s$ orbital with opposite spins.
 If the electrons reside on two different orbitals, for example, $1s$ and $2s$, we would have an excited helium atom.
 Such state can be created experimentally by a suitable high-energy process (laser induced break-down etc.).

-The spatial part of the wavefunction is $\psi = 1s(1)2s(2)$.
+- The spatial part of the wavefunction is $\psi = 1s(1)2s(2)$.
 It could as well be $\psi = 2s(1)1s(2)$ as we cannot distinguish the electrons from each other.
 Obviously we must form a linear combination of these so that both electrons appear identical (two possibilities):

 $${\psi_{sym} = \frac{1}{\sqrt{2}}\left(1s(1)2s(2) + 1s(2)2s(1)\right)\textnormal{ (symmetric)}}$$